 Mississippi legalized medical marijuana in 2022.
 For all other purposes, weed remains illegal in the state.

-Decriminalized possession.
-Mississippi decriminalized a first-time possession offense of 30 grams or less of marijuana, making it a fine-only offense.
+Mississippi decriminalized a first-time possession offense of 30 grams or less of recreational marijuana, making it a fine-only offense.
 Decriminalization, however, doesn't mean legal—the act is still illegal but doesn't carry the possibility of jail time.
 (The possibility of being incarcerated is what makes an illegal act a "crime.")

 Except for legal possession of medical marijuana, it's a crime to knowingly or intentionally possess marijuana or synthetic cannabis (including small amounts for personal use) in Mississippi.